17 Oct Flexible and agile working – do you know the difference?

 Agile and flexible working policies are becoming more commonplace.
 But in order to properly apply these principles, you need to understand the differences between the two.

-More and more businesses from all industries are beginning to adopt and benefit from a flexible working policy, allowing their people to get work done where and when they want.
+Businesses from all industries are adopting and benefiting from a flexible working policy.
+This allows their people to get work done where and when they want.
 Flexible working often improves engagement, happiness and efficiency.
 As more businesses implement flexible working policies, these policies are often referred to as an “agile working policy”.
 But why?
 What has changed aside from employees working hours and possible locations?

 Often, not a lot.
 The organisation is still the same organisation floating along, not improving, not being proactive to change.
 Departments still work in silos and any change is slow to happen.
 Realistically, the new “agile working policy” has just meant fewer people are in the office (especially on a Friday!).